PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

 ## Running the script

-The setup creates a leader pod in which the main [parsl_workflow.py](parsl_workflow.py) script is executed.
+The setup creates a leader job which automatically executes the main [parsl_workflow.py](parsl_workflow.py) script.
 During the script execution, parsl will bring up additional worker pods as needed.
-These worker pods need to be able to communicate back to the main script, so that’s the reason we run it in the leader pod (since networking restrictions allow easier communication between pods within the cluster than outside of it).
+These worker pods need to be able to communicate back to the main script, so that’s the reason we run it within the Kubernetes cluster (since networking restrictions allow easier communication between pods within the cluster than outside of it).
+After the script completes, the leader job should automatically shut down, but if error states are encounter you may need to delete pods manually (see [Cleanup](#cleanup)).

-> **TODO:** An alternative setup that the QGreenland project uses is to run a Kubernetes Job with a ConfigMap that runs the script, which we could try also.
-See comments in the [QGreenland parsl repo](https://github.com/QGreenland-Net/parsl-exploration/blob/main/README.md#submitting-jobs-to-a-remote-cluster).
+Parameters to the workflow run are defined in the files [parameters/parsl_config.py](parameters/parsl_config.py) and [parameters/workflow_config.py](parameters/workflow_config.py).
+These are passed as ConfigMaps to the Kubernetes job following the [QGreenland setup](https://github.com/QGreenland-Net/parsl-exploration/blob/main/README.md#submitting-jobs-to-a-remote-cluster).
+This allows you to change these parameters and execute the job without rebuilding the Docker image used by the leaders and workers.

-At the moment, both the leader and worker pods use the same Docker image, but this is not necessary - we could maintain separate images for the leader and worker instead (for example if we wanted to add the command to execute the script to the leader’s Dockerfile).
-Note that both are required to use the same parsl version.
-Note that the worker pods are automatically created with an IfNotPresent pull policy so a new image tag needs to be used every time the worker pod image changes.
+At the moment, both the leader and worker pods use the same Docker image, but this is not necessary - we could maintain separate images for the leader and worker instead - however note that both are required to use the same parsl version.

 ### Steps

 Editing scripts and subsequently rebuilding the image should be done in a terminal _not SSH'd into the entrypoint_.
 Attempting to run a `docker` command while SSH'd into the entrypoint will result in an error because Docker is not installed.

-1. Make changes to the worker pod configuration.
-The worker pods are configured in the script itself, so this changes the code and requires the Docker image to be rebuilt in step 2.
-    * Parameters to configure the worker pods are in [parsl_config.py](parsl_config.py):
-        * Change the value of `max_workers`, or `min_blocks`, or `max_blocks` to the appropriate number for your job, depending on the size of your input dataset.
-            > TODO: As we experiment more with different sizes of input datasets and different datasets in general, we should update these instructions with more details.
-        * If you have made changes that require you to rebuilt the image, then within `parsl_config.py` update the `image` string with a new package version tag (like `0.2.9`).
-This tag will be the same one used in the command to rebuild the image in step 2.
-    * Things to note:
-        - pod name prefix: `viz-workflow-worker`
-        - The worker pods need to be set up to consume the GCS persistent volume. `persistent_volumes` has been set to the point to the persistent volume claim from [One-time setup](#one-time-setup) above, and the mount path **should** match the directories used for input/output data in [workflow_config.py](workflow_config.py).
-In addition, a service account and a particular annotation must be provided in order for the worker pods to consume the GCS persistent volume, per the GCP docs on [mounting persistent volumes](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver#consume-persistentvolumeclaim); this has been done by setting `service_account_name` to the service account from [One-time setup](#one-time-setup) above and including the annotation `{"gke-gcsfuse/volumes": "true"}` in `annotations`
-        - `namespace` has been set to the namespace from [One-time setup](#one-time-setup) above
+(Alternatively, you could create a conda environment on the entrypoint and install Docker before rebuilding the image.)

+1. Make changes that require rebuilding the image.
+The image contains [parsl_workflow.py](parsl_workflow.py) and the package versions described in [requirements.txt](requirements.txt), including a particular version of `viz-staging` and `viz-raster` packages.
+If you want to change any of this code, you will need to do so and then rebuild the image in step 2.
+If you have only changed config parameters in the files in [parameters](parameters) ([parsl_config.py](parameters/parsl_config.py) and [workflow_config.py](parameters/workflow_config.py)), you do not need to rebuild the image and can skip to step 3.

-2. Rebuild the Docker image replacing `<tag>` below
+2. If needed, rebuild the Docker image replacing `<tag>` below
     ```
     docker build -t ghcr.io/permafrostdiscoverygateway/viz-workflow:<tag> .
     ```